 Primary Health Care Associates physicians

 Dr. Pham attended Virginia Commonwealth University for her undergraduate degree.
 She received her medical degree from the Universidad Iberoamericana located in the Dominican Republic and completed her residency at St. John’s Episcopal Hospital in New York.
 Dr. Pham is board eligible by the American Board of Internal Medicine.
-In addition, she is fluent in Vietnamese and welcomes Spanish-speaking patients, as well.
+In addition, she is fluent in Vietnamese and welcomes Spanish-speaking patients as well.
 Prior to joining Bon Secours Medical Group, Dr. Pham was working as an internist in West Virginia.

-Dr. Green received his undergraduate degree from Howard University located in Washington, DC.
-He received his medical degree from Howard University College of Medicine where he also completed his Internal Medicine residency.
-Dr. Green is board certified in Internal Medicine.
+Dr. Green received his undergraduate degree from Howard University located in Washington, D.C.
+He received his medical degree from Howard University College of Medicine where he also completed his internal medicine residency.
+Dr. Green is board certified in internal medicine.
 He brings with him 30 years of experience practicing in the Richmond area and a dedicated and experienced staff.
 Dr. Green is married and has three children.

 Dr. Johnson-Threat received her undergraduate degree from Johns Hopkins University and her Master of Public Health from the University of Alabama.
 She received her medical degree in internal medicine from the University of Illinois and completed her residency at Wayne State University.
 She is board certified in internal medicine.

 Dr. Sinnatamby attended the University of Kelaniya for her undergraduate degree.
 She received her medical degree from North Colombo Medical College located in Sri Lanka and completed an internal medicine residency and fellowship in infectious disease at St. Michael's Medical Center.
 Dr. Sinnatamby is board certified in internal medicine and infectious disease.